 - c.
 Any Party shall be given an opportunity to enter into a payment agreement, thereby allowing the Licensing Authority to issue a certificate indicating said limitations to the license or permit and the validity of said license shall be conditioned upon the satisfactory compliance with said agreement.
 Failure to comply with said agreement shall be grounds for the suspension or revocation of said license or permit; provided, however, that the holder be given notice and a hearing as required by applicable provisions of law. - d.
-The Board of Selectmen may waive such denial, suspension of revocation if it finds there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of his immediate family, as defined in section one of chapter two hundred and sixty-eight A, in the business or activity conducted in or on said property. - e.
-This section shall not apply to the following licenses and permits granted under the General Laws of the Commonwealth of Massachusetts: Open burning; section thirteen of chapter forty-eight; bicycle permits; section eleven A of chapter eighty-five; sales of articles for charitable purposes; section thirty-three of chapter one hundred and one; children work permits; section sixty-nine of chapter one hundred and forty-nine; clubs, associations dispensing food or beverage license; section one hundred and thirty-seven of chapter one hundred and forty; fishing, hunting, trapping license; section twelve of chapter one hundred and seven; and theatrical events, public exhibition permits; section one hundred 10/15/91)
+The Select Board may waive such denial, suspension of revocation if it finds there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of his immediate family, as defined in section one of chapter two hundred and sixty-eight A, in the business or activity conducted in or on said property. - e.
+This section shall not apply to the following licenses and permits granted under the General Laws of the Commonwealth of Massachusetts: Open burning; section thirteen of chapter forty-eight; bicycle permits; section eleven A of chapter eighty-five; sales of articles for charitable purposes; section thirty-three of chapter one hundred and one; children work permits; section sixty-nine of chapter one hundred and forty-nine; clubs, associations dispensing food or beverage license; section one hundred and thirty-seven of chapter one hundred and forty; fishing, hunting, trapping license; section twelve of chapter one hundred and seven; and theatrical events, public exhibition permits; section one hundred and eighty-one of chapter one hundred and forty. (adopted 1/28/87; amended 10/15/91)

 SECTION 10.
-No later than one hundred days prior to the date scheduled for the town meeting in accordance with the bylaws herein, the town administrator shall call a public meeting of the finance committee, the school committee(s), representatives of any regional school committees, the assessors, the capital planning committee and the board of selectmen to review the financial condition of the town, revenue and expenditure forecasts and other information relevant to the budget in preparation for the annual town meeting. (adopted 10/24/05)
+No later than one hundred days prior to the date scheduled for the town meeting in accordance with the bylaws herein, the town administrator shall call a public meeting of the finance committee, the school committee(s), representatives of any regional school committees, the assessors, the capital planning committee and the Select Board to review the financial condition of the town, revenue and expenditure forecasts and other information relevant to the budget in preparation for the annual town meeting. (adopted 10/24/05)